 Western Way Development

 To date, work on exploring the business case has involved central government, all parts of the NHS, the county council, the Police, Abbeycroft Leisure, West Suffolk College and several other partners under the auspices of the Government’s One Public Estate Programme.
-Which partners will be part of the first phase of development will be clarified later in 2020-21 as part of final sign-off to start delivery.

 You can read the details of the planning application and all the consultation responses on the council's planning webpages.
 An informal pre-application consultation on the draft designs and transport plans was also held for seven weeks, closing on 10 September 2019.
 The full results of this consultation, with responses to the comments received, are included with the planning application.
 These comments helped to inform discussion of the final business case and the planning application was submitted.